Ninja-Squad/ninja-squad.github.com/_posts/2019-05-22-angular-cli-8.0.md

 ## SVG templates support

 It is now possible to have a file with an `svg` extension as template (instead of only HTML previously).
-This was the first PR from [@oocx](https://twitter.com/oocx) and he detailled the feature himself in an [article](https://medium.com/@oocx/using-svg-files-as-component-templates-with-angular-cli-ea58fe79b6c1) that you can check if you want to learn more.
+This was the first PR from [@oocx](https://twitter.com/oocx) and he detailed the feature himself in an [article](https://medium.com/@oocx/using-svg-files-as-component-templates-with-angular-cli-ea58fe79b6c1) that you can check if you want to learn more.

 ## Codelyzer 5.0